 It’s important to articulate why you think a Hubspot integration will be valuable.
 When internal audiences see the cost of a quality app, you’ll need that good thinking to make your case.

 We help our clients define integration success by asking these leading questions:

 - Please existing customers by solving well-defined use cases?

-- Close potential leads that need (or think they need) a Hubspot integration to buy?
+- Close potential leads that need (or think they need) a Hubspot integration?

 - Generate new prospects through a Hubspot’s Marketplace listing?

-- Proactively co-market with Hubspot (i.e. more than a simple marketplace listing)?
+- Proactively co-market with Hubspot (i.e. more than a simple listing)?